zsparal/api-documentation/source/reference/v2/mandates-api/list-mandates.rst

               .. type:: array

-            - An array of mandate objects as described in :ref:`Get mandate <v2/mandates-get>`.
+            - An array of mandate objects as described in :doc:`Get mandate </reference/v2/mandates-api/get-mandate>`.

    * - | ``_links``